c-ngai/KirbyNightmareInDreamLand/README.txt

 Kirby movement animation sprites for power-up modes.
-    note: if you press 2/3 and z the attacks for Beam and Fire kirby show up since these are projectiles (kiry itself appears as invalid since they were backlogged).
+    note: if you press 2/3 and z the attacks for Beam and Fire kirby show up since these are projectiles (kirby itself appears as invalid since they were backlogged).
     Spark kirby's attack is not a projectile so it is not implemented in this sprint.
 Normal kirby can inhale, however, since object interaction is not being implemented his throwing up an enemy is not implemented.
-    The star it self however, is done in this sprint.
+    The star itself however, is done in this sprint.

 Particle implementation.
+Adding extra animations to make things look better.

 Item class, Kirby: Nightmare in Dreamland only has one item, maxim tomato, so we chose to keep the drawing and loading code for this sprite just in our Game1.cs file.
 This will move to a more appropriate place next Sprint.

+Refactoring current enemy implementation into a enemy state pattern to remove switch switches.

+Refactoring keyboard controller and commands. the controller and commands were implemented in a unconventional way and Professor Kirby is concerned of the consequences of having "Undo" in commands but it is currently working correctly.
+To avoid future issues, this will be refactored after Sprint2.

 ###############################################################################

 Known bugs:

-In our Sprint2, there are currently bugs regarding Kirby's multi-key movement commands.
+In our Sprint2, there are currently bugs regarding Kirby's multi-key/combo movement commands.
 Given a lot of the code around these commands depend on our future Physics and keyboard implementation, we will leave this for next Sprint.
-    - For example the combo of crouch + z (slide) has a small frame interference we hope to work this out with the control refactor as well.
+    - For example the combo of crouch + z (slide) has a small frame interference and does not stop after a designated time when pressed down.

-When letting go of float on the ground,
+    - When letting go of float on the ground, Kirby does not attack/exhale.
+    - Pressing x while floating does not make Kirby float up.

 ###############################################################################